image

 Daniel Harris

-Thank you, Jonathan.
-Good morning and welcome to Carlyle's third quarter 2024 earnings call.
+Thank you, Carmen.
+Good morning, and welcome to Carlyle's Fourth Quarter and Full Year 2024 Earnings Call.
 With me on the call this morning is our Chief Executive Officer, Harvey Schwartz; and our Chief Financial Officer and Head of Corporate Strategy, John Redett.

-Earlier this morning, we issued a press release and a detailed earnings presentation, which is also available on our Investor Relations website.
-This call is being webcast and a replay will be available.
+Earlier this morning, we issued a press release and a detailed earnings presentation, which is available on our Investor Relations website.
+This call is being webcast, and a replay will be available.
 We will refer to certain non-GAAP financial measures during today's call.

 Any forward-looking statements made today do not guarantee future performance and undue reliance should not be placed on them.